Skip to Main Content

 • The tabs above will take you to the main styles used at JCU : APA, Harvard, Vancouver, MLA and Chicago.

-2. Select the section that best describes the resource you want to reference
+2. Select the type of source that best describes the resource you want to reference

 • Use the left hand index to click on the relevant format (i.e. book, journal article, web page, map or whatever).